AhmadBahr/Restaurant-Finder/README.md

 # Express.js
 Express.js is a web application framework for Node.js.
 It simplifies the process of building web applications and APIs by providing a robust set of features for routing, middleware, and HTTP utilities.

+# PostgreSQL
+PostgreSQL is a powerful, open-source relational database management system.
+It is used to store and manage restaurant data, user profiles, reviews, and other relational data in this application.

 ## Frontend Technologies Used: